 Risk Disclosure:

 Investing involves risk, including possible loss of principal.
 There is no guarantee the Funds will achieve their stated objectives.
-In addition to the normal risks associated with investing, international investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
-Emerging markets involve heightened risks related to the same factors as well as increased volatility and lower trading volume.
-The Funds’ concentration in an industry or sector can increase the impact of, and potential losses associated with, the risks from investing in those industries/sectors.
-The Funds are non-diversified.
-The Funds are new and have limited operating histories for investors to evaluate.
-New and smaller funds may not attract sufficient assets to achieve investment and trading efficiencies.
-In addition to the normal risks associated with investing, investments in smaller companies typically exhibit higher volatility.
+In addition to the normal risks associated with investing, international investments may involve the risk of capital loss from unfavorable fluctuation in currency values, differences in generally accepted accounting principles, or social, economic, or political instability in other nations.
+Emerging markets involve heightened risks related to the same factors, as well as increased volatility and lower trading volume.